-Model aeroploane made by Harold P. Wood in 1960 to mark the 50th anniversary of the first flight of the Duigan Biplane in 1910.
+Model aeroplane made by Harold P. Wood in 1960 to mark the 50th anniversary of the first flight of the Duigan Biplane in 1910.

 Duigan's biplane is recognised as the first Australian designed and built aeroplane to successfully achieve powered flight.
-First flown by Duigan on 16 July 1910 at Mia Mia, near Heathcote, central Victoria although he did not consider this short hop to be a fully-controlled flight.
+It was first flown by John Robertson Duigan on 16 July 1910 at Mia Mia, near Heathcote, central Victoria, although he did not consider this short hop to be a fully-controlled flight.
 Duigan regarded his flight of 196 yards on 7 October 1910 to be his first true controlled flight.

 Duigan was born at Terang, Victoria, on 31 May 1882, and studied electrical and motor engineering in London, before returning to join his younger brother, Reginald, managing a family property 'Spring Plains' at Mia Mia, in central Victoria.